christhulhu/thenocturnalsilence/content/about.md

 And with this said: All reviews are just my very own opinion.
 I write because I have an obsession with music.
 So to be honest: I will not answer any review requests.
 If I did the stuff you might send to me I will maybe write an review.
 Otherwise don't bother me with questions about a review or even interview.

+## Credits
+Since April 2018, the Logo of TheNocturnalSilence was created by [Tobias Lennartz](https://www.facebook.com/Toberich).

+All credits for used artworks and band pictures belongs to the bands, record companies, photographers.
+All was just used for promotional purpose.

 ## Technical Stuff
 This website was written and designed by [myself](https://christhulhu.de).
 It was build using